EagleZhen/thought-flow/docs/README.md

-# ThoughtFlow Documentation
+# Technical Documentation of Thought Flow

-Welcome to the ThoughtFlow technical documentation!
-This directory contains detailed guides for understanding and working with the codebase.
+This directory contains the detailed technical documentation for understanding and working with the codebase.

-## What is ThoughtFlow?

-ThoughtFlow is a VS Code extension that visualizes Python code execution flow as interactive call graphs.
-It helps developers understand complex codebases by showing how functions call each other, with an intuitive click-to-expand graph interface.

 ## Architecture Overview